12 mar 2023

 non-standard and cannot simply be bought at a parts store.

-As hard as this is to believe, there seems to have never been an aftermarket part.
 This was a Nash/Rambler part only, for the Rambler model designed in 1948, if not older (thanks to Sean Crane for that tidbit).
 They are occasionally reproduced; contact AMC/Rambler/Nash parts providers.
 Here is one documented for the history books:

 Length is measured from the center of the lower eye to the base of the stud where the cupped washer sits.